-The histories of the Nazareth Schools clearly demonstrate the Sisters of Saint Joseph’s unwavering commitment to providing quality Catholic education to all children regardless of faith heritage, ethnicity or financial circumstances.
-For nearly 140 years — through times of prosperity and depression, peacetime and world wars — Nazareth has responded to the times.
+The histories of the Nazareth Schools clearly demonstrate the Sisters of Saint Joseph’s unwavering commitment to providing quality Catholic education to all children regardless of faith heritage, ethnicity, or financial circumstances.
+For 150 years — through times of prosperity and depression, peacetime and world wars — Nazareth has responded to the times.

 Owned and operated by the Sisters of St. Joseph since 1871, Nazareth Academy began in the former home of Major John Williams on Jay Street.
 Thirty female students in Grades 2-10 attended the first year.
 Since its very beginning, Nazareth has stayed true to the ideals of its founders: Create and maintain a fine academic institution with the highest standards of educational excellence, without making distinctions for race, ethnic background or social class.

 In May 1884, an opportunity to purchase more land led to the establishment of another school under the Nazareth name.
 Nazareth Hall began as a school for young boys, and evolved to become a coeducational learning center for students from Preschool through Grade 8.

 In 1915, a new Nazareth Academy campus opened on Lake Avenue to accommodate the education of more young women than ever before.
 In 1992, the Hall and the Academy combined under one organization: The Nazareth Schools, a Preschool-Grade 12 system.